 It might seem like a tough and time-consuming process, but getting templates and assets together before your brand faces the big wide world is important.
 The reality is, you won’t have time to come back to this stuff later down the line, you’ll be too busy and something will get in the way, so make sure to get it done now.

 A simple way to get started is by making a short list of the templates/ assets your brand will need most.
 Next, remove anything from that list that you’re not going to send or show people.
 Finally, order that list by what’ll add the most value to your brand and business, then do those first.

 Don’t cut corners and skip this part, you’ll regret it when you’re scrambling for time to put it all together, while getting a million other things done.

-A Style Guide is a much lighter document, that evolves as you do.
-It’s flexible and easily updated, containing simple information on the fonts you’re using, colours, basic styles and the rest of the simple stuff.
+A Style Guide is a much lighter document – specific to design and stylistic guidance.
+Just like Brand Guidelines, it’s flexible and easily updated, containing simple information on the fonts you’re using, colours, basic styles and the rest of the simple stuff.

 Creating a Style Guide is also a good exercise for consolidating all the design work you’ve done so far.
 You’ll quickly find out where there’s inconsistencies in your branding that you can rectify.
 Once your style guide is done, you’ve done it - you’ve created a design brand from scratch.
 Make sure you take sometime to have a break, congratulate yourself for your hard work and plan your next steps.

 There’s a long road ahead, but if you’ve got this far, you’ll definitely enjoy it.